jimibue/js-question-list/objects/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is use of Proxies in es6?
+## Q. NO-What is use of Proxies in es6?

 The Proxy object is used to define custom behavior for fundamental operations (e.g. property lookup, assignment, enumeration, function invocation, etc).